nik786/kube-learn/ISTIO-TRAINING/traffic-management/sidecar.md

 ▪ In large clusters with many resources and frequent updates, this can lead to performance challenges.

 ▪ To optimize performance and reduce unnecessary configuration propagation, we can use the **Sidecar** resource to limit the scope of configurations that Istio pushes to the proxies.
                               |

+1. Sidecar resource optimise istio configuration distributions
+2. Reduce unnecessary updates in large cluster
+3. Limits the scope of configuration sent to proxies
+4. Does not enforce security boundaries - only control config propagation

 Example: Restricting Configuration Scope